rajeshmanikala1214/cap_java_application_gradle/MIGRATION.md

 * Network access to `repo1.maven.org` (or your mirror) and `plugins.gradle.org`.
 * Network access to `services.gradle.org` for the wrapper's first run, unless you seed `GRADLE_USER_HOME/wrapper/dists` or point `distributionUrl` at an internal mirror.
 * `npm` reachable at `registry.npmjs.org` for `npm ci`.
-* Node.js: either allow `nodejs.org` so `installNode` can provision Node 22, or install Node 22 on the agent and build with `-PuseSystemNode=true`.
+* Node.js 20 or newer on the agent `PATH` (the `devxci/mbtci-java21-node20` image satisfies this and `installNode` will skip).
+Only if no suitable Node is present does the build need `nodejs.org`.
 * No Maven, no `mvn`, no `pom.xml` required.

 ## 9. Commands